 This element specifies number format properties which indicate how to format and render the numeric value of a cell.

-Following is a listing of number formats whose formatCode value is implied rather than explicitly saved in the file.
-In this case a numFmtId value is written on the xf record, but no corresponding numFmt element is written.
+Following is a listing of number formats whose formatCode value shall be implied rather than explicitly saved in the file.
+In this case a numFmtId value is present on the xf record, but no corresponding numFmt element is present.
+If a numFmt element exists with a numFmtId value present in the below list, it is discarded.
 Some of these Ids can be interpreted differently, depending on the UI language of the implementing application.

 Ids not specified in the listing, such as 5, 6, 7, and 8, shall follow the number format specified by the formatCode attribute.